Jesse-js/playlists/README.md

 ![Alt text](image.png)

-You can use the "SectoTeca" menu to register playlists and content.
+You can use the "Playlist" menu to register playlists and content.